anaconda/pyscript-tutorial/03_browser_as_computing_platform.md

 See https://pyodide.org/en/stable/usage/loading-packages.html for more details.
 ```

-First thing to highlight from this example: **Error Handling**.
+First thing to highlight from this is: **Error Handling**.

 PyScript is giving direct access to the Python traceback in the browser.
 This is indeed a huge deal, as clear _error reporting_ is a crucial part in coding.
 This also perfectly ties with the
 major improvements in error handling introduced in Python 3.11
 (See [PEP657](https://docs.python.org/3/whatsnew/3.11.html#whatsnew311-pep657)).

 The most relevant part of the traceback is contained in the last five lines: